WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 > ## Exercise 1
 >
 > Follow the instructions for connecting to the cluster.
-> Once there execute
+> Once you are on Thorny, execute
 >
 > ~~~
 > $> lscpu
 > ~~~
 > {: .language-bash}
 >
-> On your browser, go to <https://ark.intel.com> and enter the CPU model found on the cluster's head node.
+> On your browser, go to <https://ark.intel.com> and enter the CPU model on the cluster's head node.
 >
 > Execute this command to know the amount of RAM on the machine.
 >